gevhaz/hugo-theme-notrack/README.md

-Disqus is implemented the [default Hugo way](https://gohugo.io/content-management/comments/#add-disqus) so just add your Disqus Shortname in the site `config` and all blog posts will have a comments section.
+Disqus is implemented the [default Hugo way](https://gohugo.io/content-management/comments/#add-disqus) so just add your Disqus Shortname in the site configuration file and all blog posts will have a comments section.

 ## How to create a gallery